-Writers, artists, coaches, and independent professionals deserve websites that reflect who they actually are — not a basic website template with their name on it.
-These sites are built around each person's voice, aesthetic, and goals, with custom wordmarks, considered typography, and visual concepts that go far beyond surface-level styling.
+Writers, artists, and independent professionals deserve websites that reflect who they actually are.
+These sites are built around each person’s voice, style, and goals, with considered typography, color palettes, layouts, and visual concepts that go beyond a surface-level, trendy looking résume.

 The result is a collection of distinctly different digital spaces, from a virtual bookshelf for a publishing expert to a sparkle-dusted teenage diary for a YA author.
 Each one is designed to feel effortless and easy to navigate while giving its owner a presence that stands on its own.